SmokinCaterpillar/pypet/doc/source/introduction.rst

 Well, calculating :math:`1.0*1.0` is quite boring, we want to figure out more products, that is the results of the cartesian product set :math:`\{1.0,2.0,3.0,4.0\} \times \{6.0,7.0,8.0\}`.
-Therefore we use :func:`~mypet.trajectory.Trajectory.explore` in combination with the builder function :func:`~mypet.utils.explore.cartesian_product`.
+Therefore we use :func:`~pypet.trajectory.Trajectory.explore` in combination with the builder function :func:`~pypet.utils.explore.cartesian_product`.

 Finally, we need to tell the environment to run our job `multiply`